 10. Channick R, McLaughlin V, Chin K, et al: Treatment of chronic thromboembolic pulmonary hypertension (CTEPH): Real-world experience with macitentan.
 J Heart Lung Trans 38(4) [suppl]: S483, 2019. doi: https://www.jhltonline.org/article/S1053-2498(19)31231-8/fulltext

 Suspect pulmonary hypertension if patients have dyspnea unexplained by another clinically evident cardiac or pulmonary disorder.

 Begin diagnostic testing with chest x-ray, spirometry, ECG, and transthoracic Doppler echocardiography.

 Confirm the diagnosis by right heart catheterization.

-Treat group 1 by giving pulmonary vasodilators and, if these are ineffective, considering lung transplantation.
+Treat group 1 by giving combination therapy with vasodilators and, if these are ineffective, considering lung transplantation.

-Treat groups 2 to 5 by managing the underlying disorder, treating symptoms, and sometimes other measures.
+Treat groups 2, 3, and 5 by managing the underlying disorder, treating symptoms, and sometimes other measures.